 On the User Configuration page, you can specify how users will interact with your app.

 Your application is protected by sign-in.
-You can restrict sign-in to specific Google GSuite domains or users.
+You can restrict sign-in to specific Google GSuite domains and users, or Slack workspaces.

 You can view and administer registered users in Users > Registered Users.
 You can delete users, remove authorizations, or add user settings as necessary.

 Each data connection in your application can either reference a production key that you have provided or expect signed-in users to provide their own key.
 Check the appropriate boxes under Require users to authenticate with these data connections.
 For the rest, navigate to Deploy > Production Keys and click Add key.

 For applications requiring user-specific configuration, you can define a user settings schema at Users > User Configuration > User settings schema.
 Settings marked with